By Eric Bright

 Philosophy is not a subject to me.
 It is a way of thinking.
 There might be legitimate questions about the utility of a certain way of thinking, in this case, philosophy.
 Why does this particular way of thinking matter?
 My answer is more pragmatic than anything else: Because it is, by far, one of the few ways of thinking that

-Topics that are typically discussed in philosophy are usually those that are either abandoned by science or not picked up by science yet.
+Topics that are typically discussed in philosophy are usually those that are either abandoned by science, or not picked up by science yet.
 Some of them are interesting, but most of them are utterly outdated and irrelevant.
-Those topics that are interesting and relevant, usually either don’t have any decisive
+Those topics that are interesting and relevant, usually either don’t have any decisive answers, or have very simple ones.

 Those topics in philosophy that are still relevant today and have answers, usually have simple and short answers.
 In most cases, one or two sentences would do.
 Rarely a couple of paragraphs might be required.
 The rest are almost always commentary to those central sentences.

-The set of irrelevant or outdated question is philosophy is several times larger than the previous sets.
-Most questions and answers are either matters of semantics, misinterpretation, or
+The set of irrelevant or outdated questions in philosophy is several times larger than the previous sets.
+Most questions and answers are either matters of semantics, misinterpretation, mis-articulation, or mixed-up intentions and concepts.
+As soon as some terms are defined clearly, many of these questions suddenly evaporate.

 The other aspect of the issue is this: What type of questions are worth asking in philosophy?
 Why?
 Who cares?
 Why should I care?